 Real time 3D/4D Sonography in Ahmedabad is possible at Motherhood Hospital.
 They provide a three dimensional view of the fetus in motion and is one of the most important modern innovations in the field of ultrasound.
-The clear view of the baby from all angles allow doctors to detect any congenital abnormalities at an early stage . the image quality is so clear and sharp that one can get a accurate impression of how baby s features look on birth .
+The clear view of the baby from all angles allows doctors to detect any congenital abnormalities at an early stage.
+The image quality is so clear and sharp that one can get a accurate impression of how baby’s features look on birth.

 Genetic sonogram is performed when some one is high risk on biochemical screening test. this scan is performed looking foe specific ultrasound markers ?soft markers which suggestive of possibility of trisomy 21 like venticulomegaly , increased nuchal fold, absent/hypoplastic nasal bone, echogenic cardiac focci, abrrent right subclavian artery(ARSA),echogenic bowel , pyelectasis, short femur.